niravnmore/phptut/se_assiginment.md

     - **Collaboration with Mentors and Professors** - This makes it easy for students to get feedback on their work, ask for guidance, and improve their projects in an iterative way.

 #### Types of Software
-Q. What are the differences between open-source and proprietary software?
+Q-17.
+What are the differences between open-source and proprietary software?
 - The differences between open-source and proprietary software primarily involve the accessibility of the source code, licensing, cost, and the level of control given to users.
     **Open-source Software** :
     - These softwares are freely available to public.
 Anyone can view, modify, and distribute the code. e.g., Linux, Apache, Mozilla Firefox, WordPress.